Azure/java-aks-aca-dapr-workshop/docs/modules/05-assignment-5-aks-aca/01-aks/index.md

 ---
-title: Deploying Applications to Azure Kubernetes Service (AKS) with Dapr
+title: Deploying to Azure Kubernetes Service
-parent: Assignment 5 - Deploying Applications to Azure with Dapr
+parent: Assignment 5 - Deploying to Azure with Dapr
 has_children: true
 nav_order: 1
 layout: default
 ---

-# Deploying Applications to Azure Kubernetes Service (AKS) with Dapr
+# Deploying to Azure Kubernetes Service

 In this assignment, you will deploy the 3 services and the simulation to Azure Kubernetes Service (AKS).
 First there is a [introduction to Dapr sidecar in Kubernetes]({{ site.baseurl }}{% link modules/05-assignment-5-aks-aca/01-aks/1-dapr-sidecar-in-k8s.md %}).
 Then you will [deploy the 3 services and the simulation to AKS]({{ site.baseurl }}{% link modules/05-assignment-5-aks-aca/01-aks/2-aks-instructions.md %}).
 Finally you will test the application.